Preole/bbw/README.md

 : Read-write plus automatic downloading.
 These web browsers are recommended to use with BareBonesWiki.

-; Mozilla Firefox < 20
+; Mozilla Firefox 3.6.x - 20
-; Google Chrome < 14
+; Google Chrome 1 - 14
-; Opera <= 12
+; Opera 12.x
 ; Apple Safari >= 3
-; Any other browsers.
 : Read-write, with manual downloading for saving changes made in the wiki.
 These web browsers need to follow the instruction in the dialogue box after pressing the save button.

-; Internet Explorer < 8
+; Internet Explorer < 9
 : Incompatible;

-; Internet Explorer 8-9
+; Internet Explorer 9
 : Read-only experience.
-Permanent saving is not supported due to character encoding issues, as well as future consideration for mobile web browsers.
+Permanent saving is not supported.
 No guarantee in stability.